-Giant feather grass is a grass which, as its name shows, is know to grow quite tall.
+Giant feather grass is a grass which, as its name shows, is known to grow quite tall.

 Giant Feather grass facts